pulumi/docs/reference/pkg/python/pulumi_gcp/compute/index.md

 <dl class="attribute">
 <dt id="pulumi_gcp.compute.RegionInstanceGroupManager.rolling_update_policy">
 <code class="descname">rolling_update_policy</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.compute.RegionInstanceGroupManager.rolling_update_policy" title="Permalink to this definition">¶</a></dt>
 <dd><p>The update policy for this managed instance group.
 Structure is documented below.
-For more information, see the [official documentation](<a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups">https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups</a>) and [API](<a class="reference external" href="https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch">https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch</a>)
+For more information, see the <a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups">official documentation</a> and <a class="reference external" href="https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch">API</a>
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](<a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">https://terraform.io/docs/providers/google/provider_versions.html</a>) for more details on beta fields.</p>
+See <a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">Provider Versions</a> for more details on beta fields.</p>
 </dd></dl>

 <dl class="attribute">